AEA Minority Serving Institution (MSI) Fellowship

 Dr. Kunga Denzongpa is a Data and Evaluation Manager at Community-campus partnerships for health, a non-profit organization that promotes health equity and social justice through partnerships between communities and academic institutions.
 Her research interest centers minoritized populations, and her current role provides her with the opportunity to liaise community-engaged research between minoritized communities and academic institutions to ensure equitable approaches to partnerships and engagement throughout the research process.

-She received her PhD in community health education from University of North Carolina Greensboro (UNCG).
-Her doctoral training focused on community engaged methodologies where she explored maternal health experiences of refugee women resettled in the United States.
-She also has taught public health courses such as refugee and immigrant health, global health, public health data analysis, and race ethnicity & health as an adjunct instructor at UNCG.
-As an instructor, she leveraged her community-engaged research training to contextualize her teaching modules to ensure her students learnt and explored real-time issues in the context of health disparity.
+She received her PhD in community health education from the University of North Carolina Greensboro (UNCG).
+Her doctoral training focused on community-engaged methodologies where she explored maternal health experiences of refugee women resettled in the United States.
+She also has taught public health courses such as Refugee and Immigrant Health; Global Health; Public Health Data Analysis; and Race, Ethnicity, & Health as an adjunct instructor at UNCG.
+As an instructor, she leveraged her community-engaged research training to contextualize her teaching modules to ensure her students learned and explored real-time issues in the context of health disparity.

 Dr. Denzongpa is committed to health equity and has 7+ years of experience in Community-based participatory research among culturally diverse communities.